What Are Closing Costs? A Guide for U.S. Homebuyers

 Many first-time homebuyers focus on the home price and interest rate, but a mortgage also includes additional costs at closing.
 These costs are called closing costs, and they can materially affect how much cash is needed to complete the transaction.

 U.S. consumer protection rules (including TRID disclosures overseen by the CFPB) require lenders to present estimated and final costs in standardized forms so borrowers can review and compare loan offers more consistently.
+Your Loan Estimate shows your loan amount, interest rate, mortgage payment, and closing costs within three business days of applying.

 What This Means